Chart Color Schemes

 Infrastructure

-Noble Park - West has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Noble Park - West has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 15 projects likely impacting the region.
-Notable ones are Douglas Apartments, Noble Park Revitalisation, Noble Park Station Level Crossing Removal, and The Woodlands Keysborough.
-Below is a list of those most relevant.
+Notable ones include Douglas Apartments, Noble Park Revitalisation, Noble Park Station and Level Crossing Removal, and Chapel Park Keysborough.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.